Did God forbid interracial marriage? Didn't God make different races for a purpose? Shouldn't different races stay separate?

-Wikipedia defines the concept of race as the classification of humans into groups based on physical traits, ancestry, genetics or social relations, or the relations between them.
-In other words, the concept of “race” is a man-made concept.
+Wikipedia defines the concept of race as the classification of humans into groups based on physical traits, ancestry, genetics or social relations, or the relations between them, meaning the concept of “race” is a man-made construct.

 Within normal human DNA, God has prepared the diversity of physical traits we see within the human population on earth today.
 Every physical trait of human beings (e.g., our skin darkness, our facial features, our hair type, our height, etc.) varies along a spectrum of diversity.
 Therefore, science cannot identify – much less define – a clear-cut delineation between one "race" and another.